 Is this a saturated regression model?
 Explain your answer.

 Answer: Yes.
 The model has two parameters (the slope and the intercept) and two distinct predictor groups (subjects with high serum LDL and subjects with low serum LDL).

+Score：3

 For subjects with low LDL, what is the estimated odds of dying within 5 years?
 What is the estimated probability of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with low LDL dying within 5 years?

 Answer: The logistic regression model estimates that for subjects with low serum LDL, the odds of death within five years is 0.205, leading to an estimated probability of death within five years of 17.0%.
 The proportion of subjects with low serum LDL for whom we observed death within five years is also 17.0%, so the estimated five year mortality rate equals the observed five year mortality rate.

+Score：2.5

 For subjects with high LDL, what is the estimated odds of dying within 5 years?
 What is the estimated probability of dying within 5 years?
 How do these estimates compare to the observed proportion of subjects with low LDL dying within 5 years?

 Answer: The logistic regression model estimates that for subjects with high serum LDL, the odds of death within five years is 0.151, leading to an estimated probability of death within five years of 13.1%.
 The proportion of subjects with high serum LDL for whom we observed death within five years is also 13.1%, so the estimated five year mortality rate equals the observed five year mortality rate.

+Score： 2.5

 Give full inference regarding the association between 5 year mortality and high LDL levels.
 How does this differ from the inference that was made on problems 5 and 6 of homework #1?
 What is the source of any differences?